StefanVonRanda/Boa-lang/docs/boa.md

 - Keep constants for tokens that should remain literals, and use standard variables for values you expect to override via native CSS custom properties at runtime.
 - Combine Boa with Bun's bundler or a watcher script to rebuild styles on file changes.

-## Future Directions
+## Feedback

-Planned improvements include:

-1. First-class sugar for `@layer`, `@scope`, and `@property` declarations.
-2. Optional default values (`!default`) for CSS-variable declarations.
-3. A watch mode and richer CLI ergonomics.
-4. Modular include / import semantics and expression helpers.

-Feedback and contributions are welcome—feel free to prototype new syntax in the `examples/` directory and extend the test suite in `tests/compiler.test.js`.
+Feedback and contributions are welcome — feel free to prototype new syntax in the `examples/` directory and extend the test suite in `tests/compiler.test.js`.